thelasttoto/dir/docs/security-schema.md

 SPIRE provides strong, cryptographically verifiable identities (SPIFFE IDs) to every workload.
 These identities are used for:
 - **Workload Authentication:** Every service, whether running in Kubernetes, on a VM, or on bare metal, receives a unique SPIFFE ID (e.g., `spiffe://dir.example/ns/default/sa/my-service`).
 - **Cross-Organization Authentication:** Through federation, workloads from different organizations or clusters can mutually authenticate using their SPIFFE IDs, without the need to implement custom cross-org authentication logic.
-- **Mutual TLS (mTLS):** SPIRE issues SVIDs (X.509 certificates) that are used to establish mTLS connections, ensuring both parties are authenticated and communication is encrypted.
+- **Secure Communication:** SPIRE issues SVIDs (JWT or X.509) that are used for authentication and encrypted communication.

 **What problem does SPIRE solve?**
 - Eliminates the need to build and maintain custom authentication systems for each environment or organization.